-Federal regulations require that a student must be making satisfactory academic progress toward the completion of a degree or certificate at Texarkana College in order to receive federal financial aid.
+Federal regulations require that a student make satisfactory academic progress toward the completion of a degree or certificate at Texarkana College in order to receive federal financial aid.
 At Texarkana College, the standards that students must meet to fulfill this requirement are stated in the Financial Aid Standards of Academic Progress (FA-SAP).
 In addition, state law requires that students who receive exemptions and/or waivers to tuition and fee charges also maintain the same FA-SAP standards as students who receive financial aid.
 Finally, the Department of Veteran Affairs also requires that students who receive veterans’ benefits maintain SAP standards in order to continue to receive benefits.

 Students should be aware that FA-SAP standards are different from Academic SAP standards at Texarkana College.
 Students should also be aware that FA-SAP will be evaluated at the end of each semester.
-Effective the 2014-2015 academic year, VA educational benefits and all exemptions and waivers are held to the same SAP standards as Title IV Financial Aid.
+VA educational benefits are held to the same SAP standards as Title IV Financial Aid.

 Financial Aid Standards of Satisfactory Academic Progress Are: